Dr. Dwight Coleman – Director

 Alex DeCiccio is a Rhode Island based photographer.
 At the Inner Space Center, Alex works to produce visually compelling and engaging stories about science and exploration.
 With a degree in Film/Media studies from the University of Rhode Island, he applies his documentary training to translate the effort of scientists and researchers to audiences outside, and within, the scientific community.
 He can also be found directing our live content from our production facility inside the Inner Space Center and sometimes from the research ships at sea.
 What is Alex’s favorite part of ocean exploration?
 Telling stories about science!

-Rebecca Filiaggi – majoring in Marine Affairs, Class of 2019.
+Evan Ernst – majoring in Marine Biology, Class of 2019.

 Elizabeth Ilagan – majoring in Marine Biology, Class of 2019.